dmaher42/athens-game-starter/README.md

 and, when that is not available, spawns a lightweight procedural monument so you can continue exploring even before fetching the premium asset.

+### Sample landmark buildings

+Two bundled landmarks – `Akropol.glb` and
+`poseidon_temple_at_sounion_greece.glb` – now load automatically to replace the Acropolis and seaside placeholders.
+You can swap them out (or add your own landmarks) by dropping GLBs in `public/models/buildings/` and updating the placement list in `src/main.js`.

 ## KTX2 textures

 Models loaded through `GLTFLoader` expect textures in the KTX2 (Basis Universal)